-Solid waste will be collected on a regular schedule and transported for disposal to an approved solid waste disposal site.
+Solid waste will be collected on a regular schedule and transported for disposal to an approved solid waste disposal site in accordance with Navajo tribal regulations.
 Estimates of the volume of waste needing disposal will be generated during design of the facility.